 Eye and Face Safety Protection for Laboratory Workers

-UC Davis Policy and Procedure 290-50 provides guidance regarding protective equipment for the workplace.
-The department, PI, and/or supervisors shall:
+UC Davis Policy and Procedure 290-50 (PPM) provides guidance regarding protective equipment for the workplace.
+The Department, Principal Investigator (PI), and/or Supervisors will:

-- Instruct employees on use of required eye/facial protection and document this training;
+- Instruct employees on use of required eye/facial protection, and document the training.

-- Ensure use and maintenance in accordance with the manufacturer's instructions, and the equipment is kept in a clean and sanitary condition; and
+- Ensure the use and maintenance of equipment is in accordance with the manufacturer's instructions, and the equipment is kept in a clean and sanitary condition.

-- Eye protection is in compliance with ANSI Z87.1.
+- Ensure eye protection is in compliance with ANSI Z87.1.

-Job specific Personal Protective Equipment (PPE) requirements must be available and maintained in the facility’s Injury and Illness Prevention Plan (IIPP) as Safe Work Practices.
-Where eye protection is required and the employee requires vision correction, such eye protection shall be provided as follows:
+Job-specific Personal Protective Equipment (PPE) must be available and maintained in the facility’s Injury and Illness Prevention Plan (IIPP) under Safe Work Practices.
+Where eye protection is required and the employee requires vision correction, one of the following will be provided:

-- Safety goggles designed to fit over prescription glasses, or
+- Safety goggles designed to fit over prescription glasses.

 - Face shields used in conjunction with safety goggles or glasses.

-Employees wearing corrective eyeglasses or sunglasses and those wearing contact lenses should follow these recommendations:
+Employees wearing contact lenses should follow these recommendations:

-- Contact lens wearers should inform their supervisor and co-workers they wear contact lenses so that appropriate eye injury hazard evaluation in the workplace can be conducted.
+- Employees who wear contact lens should inform their supervisor and co-workers they wear contact lenses so that appropriate eye injury hazard evaluation in the workplace can be conducted.

-If you are in need of prescription safety eyewear you can contact: http://safetyservices.ucdavis.edu/ps/cls/prescription-safety-glasses
+If you are in need of prescription safety eyewear, use the contacts on the Prescription Safety Glasses page.